niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

 To ensure your changes are preserved after a reboot, you must save the **running configuration** to the **startup configuration**.
 Along the top of the Web GUI you’ll notice a flashing **Save Icon** (💾) prominently displayed.
 Clicking this icon saves your current running configuration to NVRAM, effectively committing the changes as the new startup configuration.

 💡**Bailout Strategy**:
 If a configuration change may cause an issue, restarting the switch without saving allows it to revert to the last saved **startup configuration**, effectively bailing you out.
+This can be used in some scenarios to your benefit if planned accordingly!

 ## 5. Firmware Upgrade 🔧

 - Search for the latest firmware version for your Cisco switch on Google or use the firmware provided in the lab files.
+Be sure to download firmware from Cisco's website only.
 - Navigate to `Administration > File Management > Firmware Operations`.
 - Click **Update Firmware**, browse to the folder containing the firmware on your PC and apply the upgrade.
 If you are using a USB, then it needs to be on the root of the drive. 🚀